Jordan's syndrome

-Jordan's Syndrome (JS) or PPP2R5D-related intellectual disability is a rare autosomal dominant neurodevelopmental disorder caused by de novo mutations in the PPP2R5D gene.
-It is characterized by hypotonia, intellectual disability, and macrocephaly.
+Jordan's syndrome (JS) or PPP2R5D-related intellectual disability is a rare autosomal dominant neurodevelopmental disorder caused by de novo mutations in the PPP2R5D gene.
 Children with JS may also have epilepsy or meet criteria for diagnosis with autism spectrum disorder.
+Also see Houge-Janssens Syndrome as 2R5D is a subunit of protein phosphatase type 2A (PP2A).

 Signs and symptoms

-Symptoms of Jordan's Syndrome (JS) are not formally defined but typically appear in early childhood and can range from mild to severe global developmental delay and intellectual disability, usually including speech delay and impairment.
+Symptoms of Jordan's syndrome (JS) are not formally defined but typically appear in early childhood and can range from mild to severe global developmental delay and intellectual disability, usually including speech delay and impairment.
 Patients with JS may meet some or all criteria for diagnosis with autism spectrum disorder due to many shared developmental symptoms.
 Initial clinical findings may include macrocephaly, hypotonia, epilepsy, ophthalmologic abnormalities, and dysmorphic facial features.
 Magnetic resonance imaging may further reveal megalencephaly or defects of the ventricles or white matter.
 Individuals with JS may also have skeletal, cardiac, endocrine, or genital abnormalities.
-Certain JS mutations can also cause early-onset parkinsonism between ages 20-40.
+Certain JS mutations can also cause early-onset parkinsonism between ages 20 and 40.

 Genetics

 All cases of JS are caused by de novo missense point mutations in PPP2R5D, which encodes a subunit of the enzyme PP2A.
-At least 8 different pathogenic mutations have been identified: E197K, E198K, E200K, E420K, P201R, W207R, Q211P, and P53S.
+At least eight pathogenic mutations have been identified: E197K, E198K, E200K, E420K, P201R, W207R, Q211P, and P53S.

 Patients are exclusively diagnosed with JS upon discovery of a pathogenic variant of PPP2R5D via genetic testing.
 As of 2019, at least 23 individuals with JS have been reported.